mrotmensch/DS-GS_1007-Project/README.md

     * matplotlib - version 1.4.0
         can be installed via pip install matplotlib
     * pandas - version 15.1
-        can be install via pip pandas
+        can be install via pip install pandas
+    * numpy - version 1.9.0
+        can be downloaded from http://sourceforge.net/projects/numpy/files/
     * pygeocoder
         can be installed via pip install pygeocoder
     * motionless
-        can be installed via pip install motionless
+    	source for motionless can be found here: https://github.com/ryancox/motionless can be installed via pip install motionless